Creamy Potato Leek Soup (with Bacon)

 Instructions

-- In a dutch oven, over medium-high heat, cook the bacon, then add the onion and leeks.
+- In a dutch oven, over medium-high heat, cook 4 slices bacon (diced), then add 1/2 large onion (thinly sliced) and 2 leeks (chopped finely).

 - Cook until tender (about 5 minutes).

-- Add the garlic, cook a further 30 seconds.
+- Add 2 cloves garlic (minced), cook a further 30 seconds.

-- Add the potatoes and broth, and bring to a boil.
+- Add 4 large potatoes (peeled and sliced thinly) and 6 cups chicken stock, and bring to a boil.

 - Reduce the heat to medium, and let simmer until the potatoes are tender (about 10-15 mins).